National AI Awards 2025Discover AI's trailblazers! Join us to celebrate innovation and nominate industry leaders.

 Able to work autonomously whilst being a productive member of a team

-And if you're a recent graduate with a degree in a relevant or related discipline but minus the experience, we still want to hear from you.
+If you're a recent graduate with a degree in a relevant or related discipline but minus the experience, our client still wants to hear from you.

 This position could be right for you if you want to work as any of the following: Production Machine Operative, Manufacturing Technician, Process Technician or as an Engineer.